mpdf/mpdf.github.io/paging/page-numbering.md

 <li>reset numbering - reset the numbering anywhere in the document*</li>
 <li>define/change the style of the numbering - as for lists it can be roman, alphabetical or decimal</li>
 </ul>

-<div class="alert alert-info" role="alert">From mPDF &gt;= 3.0 the page numbering can be reset to any positive number.
-Prior to this, it was only possible to reset it to 1.</div>
+<p class="manual_block">From mPDF &gt;= 3.0 the page numbering can be reset to any positive number.
+Prior to this, it was only possible to reset it to 1.</p>

-<div class="alert alert-info" role="alert">From mPDF 6.0 the page number style can include any of the values used for list-style-type</div>
+<p class="manual_block">From mPDF 6.0 the page number style can include any of the values used for list-style-type</p>
 <p>Page numbering changes are made when adding a new page using <a href="{{ "/reference/mpdf-functions/addpage.html" | prepend: site.baseurl }}">AddPage()</a> or &lt;<a href="{{ "/reference/html-control-tags/pagebreak.html" | prepend: site.baseurl }}">pagebreak</a>&gt; (or <a href="{{ "/reference/mpdf-functions/tocpagebreak.html" | prepend: site.baseurl }}">TOCpagebreak()</a> and&nbsp; &lt;<a href="{{ "/reference/html-control-tags/tocpagebreak.html" | prepend: site.baseurl }}">tocpagebreak</a>&gt;) or using <a href="{{ "/paging/using-page.html" | prepend: site.baseurl }}">@page</a>.</p>
 <p>You could obviously also hide the page numbering by redefining a header or footer that does not include {PAGENO}.</p>